daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 ---
 This project presents a Power BI dashboard designed to monitor telecom site energy performance and service availability.

+---

 ##  Project Background

-This project focuses on analyzing telecom network availability from an energy perspective.
-Telecom sites rely on battery systems to maintain service during power failures, making it essential to understand the relationship between power events and service outages.

-A synthetic dataset was generated to simulate realistic conditions, including AC failures, and service interruptions.

-The dataset covers 5 sites over a 3-month period with a 5-minute frequency.

-The objective is to evaluate service availability, detect incidents, and provide actionable insights into network performance.
-Synthetic data was carefully designed to reflect real operational patterns such as AC failures and battery-driven service continuity.

 The reliability of telecom networks heavily depends on the stability of their power systems.
-In many environments, telecom sites rely on a combination of **AC power (grid)** and **DC battery backup systems** to maintain service continuity.
+In many environments, telecom sites rely on rectifiers to convert AC grid power into stable DC output, ensuring service continuity making it essential to understand the relationship between power events and service outages.

 In real-world operations, a site does not immediately go down during a power failure.
 Instead, battery systems sustain the service until a critical voltage threshold is reached.
+Generator backup systems were not explicitly modeled.
+Critical sites(e.g., Data Centers, Submarine) are assumed to have generator support.

 This project analyzes how energy conditions impact **service availability, downtime, and network performance**.
+The objective is to evaluate service availability, detect incidents, and provide actionable insights into network performance.

 The SQL queries used to prepare, transform, and analyze the data are organized as follows: